JiriCepelkaFirstLineSoftware/HTML5EpiserverCMSColorPicker/README.md

 ### HTML5EpiserverCMSColorPicker

-This is DOJO widget for Episerver CMS providing the option to pick a color using HTML5 input element of type color.
+This is Dojo widget for Episerver CMS providing the option to pick a color using HTML5 input element of type color.

 ### License
 MIT